sujit-sahu/home/content/home/bmstdr.markdown

 weight: 40

 title: R package 'bmstdr'
-subtitle: Please download from <a href="https://github.com/sujit-sahu/bmstdr/"> github.  </a>
+subtitle: The package source is available  from <a href="https://github.com/sujit-sahu/bmstdr/"> github.  </a>

 # Date format for experience
 #   Refer to https://wowchemy.com/docs/customization/#date-format